fbontin/adventofcode/README.md

 Solutions to Advent of Code for 2021

-Code runs in Elixir using [Livebook](https://livebook.dev/).
+## To start

+`iex -S mix`

+Then to run just call the function, e.g. for day2:
+`Day2.part1`

+## Day 1

+Solution for day 1 is made using [Livebook](https://livebook.dev/).
+I encountered some problems with livebook later so chose "regular" Elixir for the other days.

-To start, run this in the terminal:
+To start Livebook, run this in the terminal:
 `livebook server`